-Remember those who do care for you want to see you happy, and they will not be offended if you choose not to follow their advise because they understand you are your own persons.
+Remember those who do care for you want to see you happy and they will not be offended if you choose not to follow their advise because they understand you are your own persons.

 Get the help of an experienced professional.
 Believe it or not it helps.
 Sometimes someone else can help you explore other possibilities that may have alluded you.
 Your therapist will have your best interest at heart.
 Remember you are not there to work on just one of you; you are a team.
-You are there to acknowledge your shortcomings more so than that of your partners, and to celebrate one another.
+You are there to acknowledge your shortcomings more so than that of your partners and to celebrate one another.
 A good therapist who understands both of you and can see the love in your relationship will always brighten your day.
 For us going to counseling to heal our wounds has been challenging but also a beautiful experience; one that usually leaves us with a smile and more connected.
-Other times we may not be laughing but we are thicker than ever because we got to see our wounded sides and can then understand each other.
+Other times we may not be laughing but we are thicker than ever because we got to see our wounded sides and can then understand each other better.
 Do not underestimate the power of an experienced, well matched therapist.

 When real love is there you become a better version of the previous you.
 Embrace the healing process.
-Remember that if you have chosen to show this person all of your shortcomings and have chosen to be real and your partner remains there; not to just stand and watch, not just to expect you to do the work alone, not just to work on yourself; then you have someone who is a reflection of you!.
+Remember if you have chosen to show this person all of your shortcomings and have chosen to be real and your partner remains there; not to just stand and watch, not just to expect you to do the work alone, not just to work on yourself; then you have someone who is a reflection of you!.

-You are not broken, you are not damaged, you are a soul in the process of healing; and how wonderful it is to do that with another soul who is a reflection of you!.
+You are not broken, you are not damaged, you are a soul in the process of healing and how wonderful it is to do that with another soul who is a reflection of you!.